Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

-Using the Kronecker power form of the generating matrix of the $(u+v,v)$ polar code, it can be seen that each of such indicator circuits can be designed by using no more than $O(\log n) = O(\log\log N)$ AND and NOT circuits, therefore the total cost of these circuits will be of $O(N\log \log N)$ in terms of space complexity. \end{enumerate}
+Using the Kronecker power form of the generating matrix of the $(u+v,v)$ polar code, it can be seen that each of such indicator circuits can be designed by using no more than $O(\log n) = O(\log\log N)$ AND and NOT circuits, therefore the total cost of these circuits will be of $O(N\log \log N)$ in terms of space complexity.
+Further improvements to the efficiency of the circuit can be achieved by employing Fan and Tsui's high performance partial sum network \cite{Fan2014}.
+This network implements the indicator circuits with constant space complexity and delay (per circuit). \end{enumerate}

 In summary, the recursive architecture may be developed and modified to achieve the timing requirements of the circuit.
-This may be done by "opening the box" of the embedded decoders, and even altering them to support more efficient designs.
+This may be done by "opening the box" of the embedded decoders, and altering them to support more efficient designs.

-A careful examination of the line-decoder reveals that the \textit{auxiliary array} is only used on steps I and III, and is idle on the other steps.
-This might motivate us to consider two variations on this design.
-The first one, adds hardware and use these arrays to increase the throughput, while the second one decreases the throughput and thereby reduces the required hardware.
+A careful examination of the line-decoder reveals that the \textit{auxiliary PEs array} is only used on steps $0$ and $2$, and is idle on the other steps.
+This fact motivates us to consider two variations on this design.
+The first one adds hardware and use these arrays to increase the throughput, while the second one decreases the throughput and thereby reduces the required hardware.